bcgov/ckan-ui/pages/beta_schema_changes.md

 A Record or main metadata page is defined in CKAN as a Dataset or Package.

 Two key changes are that
-1. the resource type to define if tabular, geographic, applicaiton or webservice has moved from the Record or Package level to that of the Resource level.
+1. the resource type to define if tabular, geographic, applicaiton or webservice has moved from the **Record** or **Package** level to that of the **Resource** level.
    - In doing this the field _type_ in packages was copied over to a field called _bcdc_type_ in resources.
-   - The _type_ field was populated all with the same field as this is a core ckan field.
+   - The _type_ field was populated with the same field as this is a core ckan field.
-1. object_name, associated primarily with BC Geographic Warehouse (BCGW) datasets has moved also to the Resource level
+1. _object_name_, associated primarily with BC Geographic Warehouse (BCGW) datasets has moved also to the **Resource** level

 **Deleted**
+The following are fields which have been deleted from the new schema.

 |UI Field Label|Database Field Name|Rational|
 |:---|:---|:---|
 |Sector|`sector`|Sector is no longer used by Gov|